-Each year, we set aside a time for 40 Days of Prayer and Fasting leading up to Invite Day (October 13).
-Starting September 3 – October 12, this 40-day period is meant for you to draw near to God by building in some new routines and by deleting something from your life that will cause you to think of God more.
+Each year, we set aside a time for 40 Days of Prayer and Fasting leading up to Easter Sunday (April 12).
+Starting March 3 – April 11, this 40-day period is meant for you to draw near to God by building in some new routines and by deleting something from your life that will cause you to think of God more.
 Fasting is not an attempt to twist God’s arm to make Him do something He doesn’t want to do, but rather an opportunity to heighten your intensity in prayer and to draw you closer to Him so that His desires are your desires.
-Be praying for the person God may want you to bring to CWC on Invite Day!
+Be praying for the person God may want you to bring to CWC on Easter weekend!

 Ways to Fast

 Be as creative as possible in how you will approach the 40 days.
 Whatever you fast, let the fasting item be a prompt for you to remember to pray.
 Here are some ways you could fast during the next 40 days:

 - You might consider giving up something for the 40 days